Last Updated on April 5, 2023 by Dave Schoenbeck

 While there is no perfect balance of in-person, hybrid, or work-from-home scenarios, you should consider what works best for you and your team and the type of work you do.

 For example, scientists and doctors typically need to work from the lab or hospital.
-However, many data entry or marketing positions can work hybrid or remote.
+However, many data entry or marketing positions can work hybrid or remotely.
 Setting specific weekdays as in-office days is one way to make hybrid employment work.

 What Makes Virtual Work Difficult?